brad-mcintyre/azure-roles/azure-create-vm/readme.md

 Creates a Virtual Machine on the Azure platform

-## Requirements
+## Requirements (on host that executes modules)
-This role require the following packages installed on ansible server.
+This role requires the following packages to be already installed on Ansible server.

 - python 2.7.x
 - ansible 2.2.x